quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 ## Operational implications and recommendations

-Operational considerations should focus on capture and access.
-Logging of Internet protocols using qlog is equivalent the ability to store or read plaintext communications, so all security considerations of plaintext apply.
+Operational considerations should focus on authorizing capture and access to logs.
+Logging of Internet protocols using qlog can be equivalent the ability to store or read plaintext communications.
+Without a more detailed analysis, all of the security considerations of plaintext access apply.

 It is recommended that qlog capture is subject to access control and auditing, extending to granularity over the level of information that is allowed to be